To answer “How to create a video wall”, let’s first quickly define what a video wall is and why you might want one…

 There are typically three main ways of creating your video wall.

-- Using a sync group – This requires that you have one digital signage “player” per screen.
+- Using a sync group – This requires that you have one Digital Signage “player” per screen.
 You can then tell these players that they must synchronise their content together to create the impression of a video wall.

-- Using a video wall matrix – This allows you to plug your digital signage player into a “Matrix” which you can then connect to as many screens as you want to (similar to adding an additional screen to your desktop and having them run as one large screen)
+- Using a video wall matrix – This allows you to plug your Digital Signage player into a “Matrix” which you can then connect to as many screens as you want to (similar to adding an additional screen to your desktop and having them run as one large screen)

 - Using a purpose-built multi-output player – This is a dedicated device that will have multiple HDMI outputs which send the content information to the required player to create the video wall experience.